-- A. Considerations for selection of ceramic tile - Pre-mounted mosaics use of paper face mounted ceramic, stone and glass mosaics is recommended; use caution when considering back mounted sheets using PVC dot mounting or adhesive mounted mesh mosaic tile; the types and quality of mounting methods vary and resulting bond strengths may be very low after saturation and chemical attack of pool water.
-Check with the manufacturer of the selected tile to verify compatibility in submerged installtions.
-For further information on the installation of glass mosaics, please refer to TDS1145.
-Consult LATICRETE on the installation of any mesh mounted mosaics. - 2.
+C. Considerations for selection of ceramic tile

+- 1. Pre-mounted mosaics use of paper face mounted ceramic, stone and glass mosaics is recommended; use caution when considering back mounted sheets using PVC dot mounting or adhesive mounted mesh mosaic tile; the types and quality of mounting methods vary and resulting bond strengths may be very low after saturation and chemical attack of pool water.
+Check with the manufacturer of the selected tile to verify compatibility in submerged installations.
+For further information on the installation of glass mosaics, please refer to TDS 145. - 2.
 Moisture expansion use only impervious (<0.5% absorption rate) or vitreous (<3.0% absorption rate) tiles to reduce the effects of moisture expansion, or, in the case of exterior pools in cold climates, to eliminate freeze/thaw problems.
-Tiles with an absorption rate over 3% may permanently expand from moisture exposure.

-B. Installation recommendations (reference LATICRETE project specifications and manuals at www.laticrete.com.au; and Execution Statement ES-P601 at www.laticrete.com/ag)

-- Latex fortified mortars and adhesives (thick or thin bed) use mortars and adhesives suitable for continuous water submersion.
-Latex mortars and adhesives improve adhesion, reduce chemical attack by coating Portland cement, and impart flexibility to withstand moisture expansion and shrinkage.
-For thick bed mortars use 3701 Fortified Mortar Bed; or, 226 Thick Bed Mortar gauged with 3701 Mortar Admix.
-For thin bed applications use 335 Premium Flexible Adhesive or 211 Crete Filler Powder gauged with 4237 Latex Additive. - 2.
-Epoxy adhesives (e.g. LATAPOXY® 300 Adhesive) are recommended to eliminate deterioration from chemical attack.
+Tiles with an absorption rate over 3% may permanently expand from moisture exposure. - D. Installation recommendations (reference LATICRETE Execution Statement ES-P601 at www.laticrete.com/ag) - Latex fortified mortars (thick or thin bed) use mortars suitable for continuous water submersion.
+Latex mortars improve adhesion, reduce chemical attack by coating portland cement, and impart flexibility to withstand moisture expansion and shrinkage.
+For thick bed mortars use 3701 Fortified Mortar; or, 226 Thick Bed Mortar gauged with 3701 Mortar Admix.
+For thin bed applications use 254 Platinum or 211 Powder gauged with 4237 Latex Additive

+2. Epoxy adhesives - (e.g. LATAPOXY[®] 300 Adhesive) are recommended to eliminate deterioration from chemical attack.
 Many epoxies suitable for interior and exterior use have flexibility and exceptional adhesive qualities to withstand differential movement from thermal and moisture expansion and drying shrinkage.